Use Case | Backtesting

 Backtesting– A Method For Ensuring Success

-Before risking any capital, financial institutions use the method of backtesting to analyze the risk and profitability of their trade strategy.
+Before investing any capital, financial institutions use the method of backtesting to analyze the risk and profitability of their trade strategy.
 Backtesting confirms the viability of a trading model, strategy, or algorithm by simulating it’s performance on historical data to generate results.
 Normally, every time a trading strategy is developed, the first rule is to backtest it.

 In the past, backtesting was performed mostly by large institutions and professional money managers because of the high cost of managing the necessary datasets.
 Thanks to advances in technology, this is no longer the case.
 Although companies must have internal resources to use the data for backtesting, accessing the mishmash of datasets in multiple formats still poses a problem.
 How is it possible to organize, clean and consolidate historical data from various sources?